Menu

 The Chief Signal Officer of the US Army at the time was Colonel Albert J Myer (1828-1880).
 The Signal Service was authorized in 1860 and created as an organization in 1863.
 Myer served with the Signal Service during the American Civil War.
 Fort Myer in Virginia is named after him.
 By 1872 there were 66 stations in the Signal Service observation system.
 The "method of simultaneous reports", in today's terms synoptic meteorology, was used.
 Three observations per day were reported.
 In 1873 Myer proposed the world-wide exchange of simultaneous weather observations at the International Meteorological Congress in Vienna, presaging the WMO.
 The proposal was adopted, and by 1874 the international exchange of observations became extensive.
 The completion of a dependable transatlantic telegraph cable in 1866 facilitated this.
 Beginning in 1875, a daily international bulletin was issued by the Signal Service, including data from most of Europe, China, Japan, Australia, Latin America, South Africa, and reports from ships returning from sea.

+The photo shows the Signal Service weather headquarters building, on G Street in Washington DC.
+The weather service occupied it from November 1, 1870 to August 15, 1888.
 On November 4, 1870, the first weather bulletins were telegraphed out by the Signal Service, based on simultaneous weather observations from 24 stations.
 The first storm warning, on the Great Lakes, went out a week later.

 The data collection under the Signal Service was performed by military personnel, but the forecasting was performed by both civilians and military officers.
 The Chief Meteorologist in January 1871 was Cleveland Abbe (1838-1916), who previously performed forecasting duties at the Cincinnati Observatory.
 Abbe selected the instrumentation to be used and trained the military observers.
 At first he produced the weather maps, later he supervised their creation.
 In February 1871, Abbe sent out his first Signal Service forecast.